Zeniarai Benzaiten Ugafuku Shrine: History and features

 The tradition of washing money at the spring in the hope of seeing it multiply was born in 1257 (Shōka 1) when Kamakura's ruler Hōjō Tokiyori came here to worship and recommended the faithful to wash their coins, saying that if they did so, they certainly would be rewarded by Ugafukujin, who would multiply them and grant their descendants prosperity.
 He himself did so, and people started imitating him, starting a tradition which continues to this day and is the reason for the shrine's popularity.
 Its spring came to be called Zeniarai-mizu (銭洗水, money washing water) and during the Edo period was considered one of the Five Famous Springs of Kamakura (鎌倉五名水), noted for the quality of their waters.

-The shintai, (the object of worship, which houses the kami) is a stone snake with a human head, symbol of Ugafukujin, the kami of waters.
+The shintai (the object of worship, which houses the kami) is a stone snake with a human head, symbol of Ugafukujin, the kami of waters.
 The kami came to be identified and merged with Buddhist goddess Benzaiten (Sarasvati in Sanskrit) according to the then-dominant syncretic honji suijaku theory, which saw Japanese kami as no more than local manifestations of Indian Buddhist gods.
 Later, this syncretic entity came also to be associated with harvests, and now it is worshiped as a kami of prosperity.

 The shrine has dozens of torii (Shinto gates), but also many Buddhist statues.
 The scent of incense, normally used only by Buddhist temples, is present.
 The reason is that Zeniarai Benzaiten is an uncommon example of the fusion of Buddhism and Shinto elements (Shinbutsu shūgō) that used to be the norm in Japan before the Meiji period, when most shrines were forced to get rid of all their Buddhist objects.
 Zeniarai Benten is one of those which, unlike Tsurugaoka Hachiman-gū, were able to retain them.

-This 800-year-old shrine is unusual for several reasons, the first being the fact it is completely surrounded by high rock walls.
+This 800-year-old shrine is unusual for several reasons, the first being that it is completely surrounded by high rock walls.
 Totally invisible from the outside, Zeniarai Benzaiten can be reached only through a tunnel (see photo above) and a narrow trail on its rear.
 Also, because it was built on irregular ground, its various buildings stand at different heights and are connected by stairs.
 The Naikū (内宮) enshrines Ichikishima-Hime-no-Mikoto (市杵島姫命).
 Its most visited hall, the Okugū (奥宮), dedicated to Ugafukujin/Benzaiten, is not a building but a cave.
 In it, water flows and the faithful can wash their bills and coins with sieves (available from the shrine counter for a small fee).
 There are also shrines dedicated to the Seven Lucky Gods (Shichifuku Jinja (七幅神社), upper shrine) and to the god of water (水波売神 (Mizuhame-no-kami), lower shrine).